anharrington/handsonpython/rstP/graphics.rst

 Instead consider a very simple example program, ``face.py``, where all the action takes place in the graphics window.
 The only interaction is
 to click the mouse to close the graphics window.

-In Windows, have a directory window open to the Python examples folder containing ``face.py``, where your operating system setup may allow you be just double click on the icon for ``face.py`` to run it.
+In Windows, have a folder
+window open to the Python examples folder containing ``face.py``, where your operating system setup may allow you be just double click on the icon for ``face.py`` to run it.
 If that does not